mcdope/teamviewer-o-matic/README.md

 Also keep in mind that, according to user reports, TeamViewer exports the settings incorrectly if running on x64.
 It creates entries like `HKEY_LOCAL_MACHINE\SOFTWARE\TeamViewer` while it should be `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\TeamViewer`.
 You need to manually edit those (open the .reg file in Notepad or another text editor), else the file will get imported - but will have no effect.

 This is because without editing the entries land in the registry section for x64 executables, but TeamViewer runs on the Wow6432 subsystem since it's a 32bit executable and so its RegRead api calls get redirected.
-(Correct me if I'm wrong, but that's how I understood Windows and it's APIs)
+(Correct me if I'm wrong, but that's how I understood Windows and its APIs)

 ---